crypt3lx2k/coal/README.md

 cleaner and more consistent interface.
 This means that it will in practice become a ground up rewrite of coal.

-Here is the current class tree.
+Here is the current class tree, it was generated with the command `py-utils/hierarchy.py | dot -Tpng -Nfontname="Droid Sans" -Gfontname="Droid Sans Mono" -Gsplines=ortho -Estyle=dashed -Grankdir=TB > classes.png`

 ![Alt text](https://github.com/crypt3lx2k/coal/raw/rewrite/classes.png)